CRANKV2/CRV2/README.md

 ## I'm having bugs with the module, where can I report it?
 - For you to report bugs, you must go to my telegram channel and report there, group link ... https://t.me/AndroidRootModulesCommunity.

+#IMPORTANT
+-Usually it has to be compatible with any phone running Android OS but,

+- Get notified yourself that I am not responsible for bricked devices.
+We do our best help you out with any problems.
+- Thermonuclear war, or you getting fired because the alarm app failed.
+- Please do some research if you have any concerns about features included in this Codes/Module
+- YOU are choosing to make these modifications,
+- and if you point the finger at me for messing up your device,
+- I will laugh at you.

 <h1 align="center"><b>Created By @CRANKV2 (Telegram)</b></h1>